lyskevin/slim-jeans-recipe-calorie-counter/ms_report/docs/milestone_three.md

 }
 ```

-This seemed to work well without issues.
+This seems to work well without issues.

 ### 3.5 Piechart for Results
-The calorie counter now displays a piechart, giving users a glance at which
+The calorie counter now displays a piechart, giving users at a glance what
-ingredient contributes the most to the overall caloric amount.
+ingredients contribute the most to the overall caloric amount.
 This fulfilled
 one of the features we wanted to add to the website.

 For this feature, we used the